qdzlug/nginxplus-img/README.md

 This repository will walk you through the process of building a qcow2 image file that will enable you to deploy NGINX Plus in a VM.

 ## Important Caveats
 - You need to have a supported linux build environment.
-These builds were done on Ubuntu 20.10; your mileage may vary on other platforms.
+These builds were done on Ubuntu 21.04; your mileage may vary on other platforms.
 - This process uses [diskimage-builder](https://docs.openstack.org/diskimage-builder/latest/index.html) to create the image.
 * This process requires that you have a valid cert/key pair for NGINX Plus.
 * The cert and key are used in the buld, but are not contained in the repository.
 They are pulled from a local http server (instructions below) and removed from the image prior to it being finalized.
 - This process will build a bare-bones deployment that exposes the API and nginx-dashboard as part of the deployment; this is only for development and teting purposes, with the configuration being passed in a heredoc.
 For actual usage, the data should be passed using the disk-image-builder `extra-data.d` element.
-- The image built is based off Debian 10, with a selection of packages suitable for debugging.
+- The image built is can be based off Debian 10 or CentOS 7, with a selection of packages suitable for debugging.
 These can be adjusted as needed.

 ## Setup
 It is recommended that you install the diskimage builder in a virtualenv: